gkech/JADE/PDilemma/src/GameOntology/readme.md

 ## Behaviours and Ontologies
 We implemented message sending and receiving code (from strings to objects and vice versa) inside:
 1. `HostBehaviour.java` which contains the behaviour implementation for HostAgent
-2. 'PlayBehaviour'  whcih contains the behaviour implementation for Prisoner Dilemma Players
+2. `PlayBehaviour.java`  which contains the behaviour implementation for Prisoner Dilemma Players

 For each of these classes, we had to declare codec and ontology, in order to "speak" the same language and "know" the same ontology for message parsing purposes.